rhololkeolke/EECS-376-Alpha/docs/midterm_report/steering_node.md

 robot does not stray from its desired path.

 ## Theory of Operation ##
-describe what we want the steering node to do in more exact detail. say how they interconnect and how we use the messages
+describe what we want the steering node to do in more exact detail.
+Say how they interconnect and how we use the messages
+We use a number of messages to control the steering node.
+* Path segment: the path segment node passes in the current path segment we would like the steering node to follow.
+* vel_des: this message gives us the desired velocity as determined by the velocity_profiler.
+* TODO: others?

 ### Steering Algorithm ###
 We will use the linear steering algorithm.
 This algorithm takes a number of